joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-24-genetic-triangles.md

 layout: post
 published: true
 title: Genetic Triangles
-subtitle: will a random baby triangle cover the center of its equilateral parent?
+subtitle: Will a random baby triangle cover the center of its equilateral parent?
+date: 2021/10/24
+---

 <!-- will a random triangle made from a parent triangle contain the center of the parent triangle? -->
 <!-- does the triangle fall far from the triangle? -->
 <!-- image: /img/2021-10-24-rotational-equivalence.png -->
-date: 2021/10/24
----

 >**Question**: one point is selected at random from each side of an equilateral triangle.
 What is the probability that the resulting triangle contains the center of the original?